A Racist White Supresident, Still Supported By a Majority of White Americans

 “Trump!
 Trump!
 All the way!”

 In that moment, I woke up and understood for sure what the Trump campaign was really about.

 I knew for decades from his public conduct that Donald Trump was a racist and a race-baiter, from his civil rights abuses as a landlord, to his demands for the death penalty for the falsely-accused Central Park Five, to his calls for the birth certificate and law school transcript of President Obama, to his campaign announcement focused on slurring immigrants from Mexico.

 But I thought Trump’s preening, pampered New York personality would turn off many working class rural whites.

 Watching the video, I knew I was dead wrong.
-As the campaign went forward, the ugly behavior at Trump rallies confirmed it, as did the violent attacks by Trump supporters against people of color and liberals.
+As the campaign reached its end, the ugly behavior at Trump rallies confirmed it, as did the violent attacks by Trump supporters against people of color and liberals.
 Three weeks after the election, alt-right white supremacists gathered in Washington to celebrate Trump’s win.
 One of their leaders, Richard Spencer declared, “Hail Trump!
 Hail our people!
 Hail victory!”
 Video showed audience members giving the Nazi salute.

 Trump’s declaration that there were “very fine people” among the white supremacist marchers at Charlottesville advanced the relationship.